Gen:Lock: Production and release

 The concept for Gen:LOCK originated in 2017 as a cautionary tale about cultural warfare.
 It was announced with a brief teaser at RTX Austin 2018.
-A trailer was shown at New York ComicCon 2018, where it was described as, "grounded science-fiction" in the tradition of mecha anime such as Gundam and Tom Clancy novels but with a look and feel reminiscent of RWBY.
+A trailer was shown at New York Comic Con 2018, where it was described as, "grounded science-fiction" in the tradition of mecha anime such as Gundam and Tom Clancy novels but with a look and feel reminiscent of RWBY.

 Gray Haddock cited several anime titles as inspirations, including Ghost in the Shell, Gundam, Aldnoah Zero, Kiznaiver, and the writing of Gen Urobuchi.

 In May 2018, it was announced that Michael B. Jordan would voice lead character Julian Chase, the news of which accelerated the signings of other voice talents.
-Gen:Lock is Rooster Teeth Animation's first series that allowed members that are part of the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) like Jordan, Dakota Fanning, and David Tennant joining in.
-Jordan's production company, Outlier Society Productions, co-produces the show.
-In July 2018, Austin-based writer Evan Narcisse joined the writing staff of Gen:LOCK.
+Gen:Lock is Rooster Teeth Animation's first series that allowed SAG-AFTRA members like Jordan, Dakota Fanning, and David Tennant to be involved.
+Jordan also serves as executive producer through his production company, Outlier Society Productions.
+In July 2018, Evan Narcisse joined the writing staff of Gen:LOCK.

-For the first four months, the team animated the show without the actors’ voices recorded.
+For the first four months, the team animated the series without the actors’ voices recorded.
 Haddock performed every voice for the first few episodes himself, hoping his direction would match later.